FinnWeng/rl_playground/README.md

 4. The losses of actor and critic explain few.

 5. The advantage should be sometimes positive, sometimes negative.

+6. All elements in loss function should be given a proper coefficient.
+Look carefully how loss change, and adjust them.
+For my experience, try and error is the only way.

 By all the tips and correct implementation, I take a month to train.
 It performs not particular good.
 But it indeed learned how to catch the ball.